JBEI/ice/README.txt

 1.1 Java

 ICE requires Java 1.6 SE (also known as Java 6).
-Please download the Sun/Oracle SDK version, instead of the open source versions.
+Please download the Oracle SDK version (or OpenJDK), instead of the GJC version.
+Most of our testing is done against the Oracle version.

 1.1.1 Debian/Ubuntu intall instructions
 The package name is "sun-java6-jdk".
 You may have to add external software